And Why You Should Want One Who Acts as a Fiduciary 100% of the Time?

 Choosing a financial advisor may be one of the most important financial decisions you make.
 Understanding what it means for an advisor to act as a fiduciary—and recognizing when that label is being used loosely—can help you avoid costly mistakes.

-A fiduciary advisor who operates under a single, conflict-free standard provides clarity, alignment, and trust.
+A fiduciary advisor who operates under a single, fiduciary standard provides clarity, alignment, and trust.
 They are paid only by you, work solely for you, and succeed only when you succeed.

 That’s the type of relationship every investor deserves.